 How long do I have to leave it in for? / How long until I can change the jewelry?

-Once the piercing is healed you can change the jewelry if you want but may want us to assist you so the newly formed, delicate skin isn’t damaged.
+Once the piercing is fully healed you can change the jewelry if you would like.
+We are always happy to assist you in changing jewelry so the newly formed, delicate skin is not damaged.

 What are age requirements for piercing?

-Minors under 12 may only get their earlobes pierced.
+Minors under 12 may get their earlobes pierced.

 13 year olds may pierce their nostril, ear rim/helix, as well as lobes.